EEichen/stratagem/README.md

 ## Tech Used
 ---
 * React
 * Redux
 * Sequelize
 * Express
 * Node
 * CSS
 * JWT
 * Bcryptjs

 ## Features
 ---
 * Manuals - Users are able to create, edit, and delete manuals to store their      stratagems.

-    * Stratagems - Users are able to create, edit, and delete stratagems to note down their ideas for solving problems and display associated images.
+* Stratagems - Users are able to create, edit, and delete stratagems to note down theirideas for solving problems and display associated images.

-    * Autosave - Stratagems, upon being edited, are automatically saved after a period of time.
+* Autosave - Stratagems, upon being edited, are automatically saved after a period oftime.

-    * Search - Users can search for both manuals and stratagems and have the results displayed in a search result area.
+* Search - Users can search for both manuals and stratagems and have the resultsdisplayed in a search result area.

 * User Auth - Users can sign up, log in, and log out.

 ### Autosave code Snippet
 ```js